 This allows you to add or modify group member volunteer/serving schedule preferences.
-Examples include once a week, twice a week, etc. To learn more, see the Rock Your Groups Guide manual.
+Examples include every week, every other week, etc. To learn more, see the Rock Your Groups manual.

 Document Types

 Use the Document Types page to manage documents for use by any entity.
 This block provides a summary of the document types, the file type and the associated entity type.